-- 312.1 Purpose.
+312.1 Purpose.
 It is the purpose of the Limited Industrial District to provide for the development of warehousing, industrial and manufacturing uses that are characterized by their low intensity usage and the absence of objectionable external effects.
-Regulations as contained within this section are designed to encourage the development of attractive industrial sites, compatible with adjacent uses and serving those persons living and working within the Township. - 312.2 Uses Permitted by Right.
-The following uses are permitted in this I- District by right: - a.
+Regulations as contained within this section are designed to encourage the development of attractive industrial sites, compatible with adjacent uses and serving those persons living and working within the Township.

+312.2 Uses Permitted by Right.
+The following uses are permitted in this I- District by right:

+- a.
 Any production, processing, cleaning, testing, repair, storage, and distribution of materials, goods, foodstuffs, and products not involving a retail activity on the same site. - b.
 Wholesale, warehousing, storage or transfer buildings including refrigerated and general storage facilities; excluding the storage of bulk petroleum or related products, or garbage or rubbish. - c.
-Truck terminals including maintenance and service facilities. - Retail sales typically incidental to contractors establishments which require a workshop and retail outlet or showroom as accessory uses, including: - (1) Plumbing and electrical contractors. - (2) Building material suppliers and wholesalers such as lumber yards and other similar uses. - (3) Carpenter shops including door, sash or trim manufacturing. - (4) Jobbing and repair machine shops. - (5) Commercial garage. - (6) Plastic products forming and molding. - (7) Printing and publishing. - (8) Air conditioning and heating dealers. - (9) Furniture reupholstering and refinishing establishments. - (10) Other uses similar to and compatible with the above uses. - e.
+Truck terminals including maintenance and service facilities. - d.
+Retail sales typically incidental to contractors establishments which require a workshop and retail outlet or showroom as accessory uses, including: - (1) Plumbing and electrical contractors. - (2) Building material suppliers and wholesalers such as lumber yards and other similar uses. - (3) Carpenter shops including door, sash or trim manufacturing. - (4) Jobbing and repair machine shops. - (5) Commercial garage. - (6) Plastic products forming and molding. - (7) Printing and publishing. - (8) Air conditioning and heating dealers. - (9) Furniture reupholstering and refinishing establishments. - (10) Other uses similar to and compatible with the above uses. - e.
 Non-manufacturing research and development establishments. - f.
-Public buildings and public utility structures. - Accessory uses relating directly to and servicing the principal use on the site, including: - (1) Restaurant or cafeteria for employees. - (2) Office facilities. - 312.3 Regulations and Standards.
-The following maximum and minimum standards shall apply to all uses and structures in the "I" District: - a.
-Minimum Lot Area: All uses permitted in this District shall provide a minimum lot of twenty thousand (20,000) square feet in area. - b.
-Minimum Lot Width: The minimum lot width shall be one hundred (100) feet. - c.
-Maximum Lot Coverage: The maximum lot coverage shall not exceed fifty (50) percent. - d.
-Yard and Setback Requirements: - (1) Front Yard: In accordance with the setback requirements of Sec 314 Schedule of Regulations for the type of street upon which the lot principally fronts.
+Public buildings and public utility structures.

+- g.
+Accessory uses relating directly to and servicing the principal use on the site, including: - (1) Restaurant or cafeteria for employees. - (2) Office facilities. - 312.25 Uses Permitted by Special Use Permit.
+The following uses are permitted in this I-District subject to obtaining a special use permit as provided for in Article Five: - a.
+New Communication Towers subject to special use, see Section 300.409 and application and special use regulations therein.